ZachCoop/fs-journal/quizzes/week01.md

 ```
 <!-- enter you answer in the space below -->
 ```
+selectors, properties, and values
 ```

 **7.** What property would you change if you wanted to make a font **Bold**?
 <!-- enter you answer in the space below -->
 ```
+set weight between 200-900 in css or strong in html
 ```

 **8.** In what tag does the majority of your code belong?
 <!-- enter you answer in the space below -->
 ```
+body
 ```

 **9.** What three tags can be used to make lists (not list items)?
 <!-- enter you answer in the space below -->
 ```
+ol, ul, datalist
 ```

 **10.** Define the display `:flex property:`
 <!-- enter you answer in the space below -->
 ```
+swtiches items from block to inline
 ```

 **11.** What `CSS` properties affect the size of a box model?
 <!-- enter you answer in the space below -->
 ```
+padding, vh,
 ```